nanome-ai/nanome-lib/doc/source/streams.rst

 How to use a Stream
 *******************

-| Instantiate by passing Pass list of structure indices, and stream type.
+| Instantiate by passing a list of structure indices, and stream type.

 | :code:`stream, error = await self.create_writing_stream(indices, stream_type)`
 | 	- StreamTypes enumerated in ``~nanome.utils.enums.StreamType``